 AGI vs ASI shows up in board decks, sprint reviews, and industry chatter—but many teams still lack a practical, business-ready explanation.
 What exactly do these terms mean?
 How far are we?
-What risks and opportunities should leaders act on today?
-This executive guide breaks down AGI vs ASI in plain language, then translates it into governance, risk controls, and a 90-day roadmap that any organization can implement without hype.
+And what risks and opportunities should leaders act on today?
+This executive guide breaks down AGI vs ASI in plain language, then translates it into governance, controls, benchmarks, scenarios, and a 90-day roadmap any organization can implement without hype.
+In short, AGI vs ASI is the lens leaders can use to separate science from speculation.

 Table of Contents